top of page

 • Half of us say that we would like to improve the quality of our relationships.

-• Many of us are troubled by shame associated with our sex lives.
+• Many of us are troubled by shame associated with our sexual past.

 • Some people come to the Center with specific problems.
-Others want to enhance what is already good to make their relationships and/or sex as special as it can be.
+Others want to make their already satisfying relationship and sex life better.

 loving couple